Moving to a New Home During COVID-19 – How to Move Safely

 If possible, ask about getting a virtual estimate.
 Under normal circumstances, we’d recommend against this.
 People often underestimate how much stuff they have, and are then surprised when the moving company bill is more than they thought.
 However, it’s possible to take the movers on a virtual tour.
 For the most accurate estimate, make sure you’re showing them everything you want them to move.

 Additionally, you want to ask about safety procedures with the company.
 They should be providing workers with masks and gloves.
 Most companies assign their workers a team so they’re always working with the same person and limiting contacts they have.
 Hand sanitizer should be readily available in the truck.
-These little things go a long way towards keeping everyone safe.
+These little things go a long way toward keeping everyone safe.

 Packing Your Things Safely